 What Is a Learning Style?

 A learning style is simply a way of learning.
 More specifically, it’s a way that a particular person learns best and probably enjoys most.
 Most of us have one dominant learning style.
 However, just because a person has one dominant (or favorite) learning style doesn’t mean that that’s the only way that person can learn.
 It’s possible for most of us to learn in a variety of ways.
 In fact, it’s not necessarily a good idea to try to teach your child using only his or her favorite style.
-In fact, most of us learn best when exposed to more than one style.
+Most of us learn best when exposed to more than one style.
 But it is a good idea to expose your child to new and difficult material using his/her dominant learning style, and it’s great if you can, in general, allow your child’s dominant learning style to influence your curriculum and teaching methods.
-(We’ll talk more about curriculum next week.)

 Another important thing to keep in mind is that children’s learning styles may change as they get older.
 For that reason, it’s a good idea to think again about your children’s learning styles before you choose curriculum for the next school year.
 And even if their learning styles don’t change, they do often become more proficient using other methods of learning that aren’t their favorites.